kwlanham/Lanhams-Leadership-Processes/README.md

 Intended as a drop in (just link to it) to your business processes for the most typically ignored set of processes--For leaders of your organization.

-The key leadership processes will be added over time.
+The plan is to add to the key leadership processes over time.